Jay4BioPZ/adarescueteam-beerquest/story.md

 The size of the human icon represents the number of users, but the size-scaling follows a cubic root function to avoid the dominance of large countries.

 > Until now, our investigation pointed us towards some specific countries that we think most likely contain the Bobos Heaquarters: France, Belgium, Canada and the United States of America.
-Thus, it would be interesting to see the temporal evolution of gf reviews specifically in these countries.
+Thus, it would be interesting to see the temporal evolution of gluten-free reviews specifically in these countries.

 ![France_GF_temporal](./assets/figures/Spatiotemporal_analysis/bobo_countries_temporal_plots/FRANCE.png)